 Porcelain veneers have a natural appearance as they scatter light, just like real teeth.
 They’re also more resistant to stains from coffee, red wine, soft drinks, and dyed food.
 Porcelain laminates are also thin, transparent, and almost natural-looking.

 Book an appointment with Dr. Prakash K. Sojitra to know whether dental veneers or laminates work best for you.
-Call us at (209) 732-1123 or visit Smile World Dental at 4925 Sisk Rd A-B, Salida, CA 95368.
+Call dentist in Modesto, CA at (209) 543-0555 or visit Smile World Dental at 4925 Sisk Rd A-B, Salida, CA 95368.